Exploring the tree of numerical semigroups: A new algorithm

 \section{A new algorithm}

-We can easily explore the tree of numerical semigroups up to a genus $G$ using a depth search first algorithm using a stack (see~\ref{A:Exp}).
+We can easily explore the tree of numerical semigroups up to a genus~$G$ using a depth first search algorithm (see Algorithm~\ref{A:ExpRec}).
 This approach does not seem to have been used before.
-In particular, M. Bras-Amor\'os and M. Delgado use instead a breadth search first exploration.
+In particular, M.~Bras-Amor\'os and M.~Delgado use instead a breadth first search exploration.
 The main advantage in our approach is the small memory needs.
-The cost to pay is that, if we want to explore the tree deepero, we must restart from the root.
+Indeed, in the case of breadth first search algorithm one needs to compute and store the list $L_g$ of all numerical semigroups of genus $g$ before visiting the numerical semigroups of genus $g+1$, which is not required for a depth first search exploration.
+In this paper we are interested in the exploration of the list~$L_g$ for $g\in \NN$, not in storing it.
+This is the reason we use a depth first search algorithm for the exploration of the tree $\mathcal{T}_g$.
+The only limitation is then the duration of the exploration and not the amount of available memory.
+For example the list~$L_{54}$ needs several terabytes to be stored.